 Main randomisation

 In addition to receiving usual care, eligible patients will be allocated using a central web-based randomisation service (without stratification or minimisation).
-From version 6.0 of the protocol, a factorial design will be used such that eligible patients are randomised to one of the treatment arms in Randomisation A and, simultaneously, to one of the treatment arms in Randomisation B.
+From version 6.0 of the protocol, a factorial design will be used such that eligible patients may be randomised to one of the treatment arms in Randomisation A and, simultaneously, to one of the treatment arms in Randomisation B.

 Main randomisation part A:

-Eligible patients will be randomised to one of the arms listed below.
+Eligible patients may be randomised to one of the arms listed below.
 The doses in this section are for adults.
 Please see Appendix 3 for paediatric dosing.
 Study treatments do not need to be continued after discharge from hospital.

 No additional treatment